-Unit 6: Introduction to Construction Math
+Unit 3: Construction Math

-- 1. Apply the four basic math skills using whole numbers, fractions, decimals, and percentages, both with and without a calculator.
-DOK 2, ICM - a.
+- 1. Apply the four basic math skills using whole numbers, fractions, decimals, and percentages, both with and without a calculator. $^{\rm DOK~2,\,ICM}$ - a.
 Define basic geometric shapes used in the construction industry. - b.
 Add, subtract, multiply, and divide whole numbers, decimals, and fractions with and without a calculator. - c.
 Convert whole numbers to fractions, and convert fractions to whole numbers. - d.
 Convert decimals to percentages, and convert percentages to decimals. - e.
 Convert fractions to decimals. - f.
 Convert fractions to percentages. - g.
-Demonstrate reading standard and metric rulers and a tape measure. - h.
+Demonstrate reading a standard and metric ruler and tape measure. - h.
 Recognize and use metric units of length, weight, volume, and temperature.